PeterRusznak/hashnode/cknn9bvel0cw1kos1gwxgabu9.md

 ### IPFS

 The [InterPlanetary File System (IPFS)](https://ipfs.io/) is not a blockchain.
 It is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
-But it is perfectly [works together with Ethereum](https://medium.com/@austin_48503/tl-dr-scaffold-eth-ipfs-20fa35b11c35) to store large amount of data when storing it otherwise would be either cost-prohibitive or not decentralized.
+But it perfectly [works together with Ethereum](https://medium.com/@austin_48503/tl-dr-scaffold-eth-ipfs-20fa35b11c35) to store large amount of data when storing it otherwise would be either cost-prohibitive or not decentralized.
 I also wrote [this](https://fullstackwithpr.hashnode.dev/scribble-on-canvas-and-sell-it-as-nft-react-truffle-ipfs-opensea) and [this](https://fullstackwithpr.hashnode.dev/decentralized-censorship-resistant-instagram-clone-tutorial-ethereum-hardhat-ethersjs-ipfs-react) tutorials which stored data on IPFS.